neoclide/todoapp.vim/Readme.md

 Sqlite database is available at `~/.todo/todo.sqlite`

-After install plugin, you need to call `:TodoInit` once to create database
+After install plugin, you need to call `:TodoInit` once to create a todo table in database

 ## Usage